True Light Girls' College: School motto

-Teaching Staff
+Teaching staff

 There are in total 48 teaching staff in approved establishment with 6 staff who are not included in approved establishment.
-100% teaching staffs have Teacher Certificate / Diploma in Education.
-48% teaching staffs have Bachelor Degree while 50% have Master / Doctorate Degree or above.
-33% teaching staffs have Special Education Training.

 School uniform

 The school uses a cheongsam as the student uniform, and was the first Hong Kong secondary school to adopt the garment as such.

 Class structure

 There are 24 classes under the New Senior Secondary (NSS) curriculum: 4 classes at each level from S1 to S6.